Scottish football: Season 2013-14 mid-term report

 How things stand: The semi-final stage of the competition takes place in February, with Aberdeen taking on St Johnstone, and Hearts facing Inverness.

-What happens next: Both semi-finals will take place in Edinburgh with Scotland's national stadium, Hampden Park, undergoing renovation ahead of next year's Commonwealth Games.
+What happens next: with Scotland's national stadium, Hampden Park, undergoing renovation ahead of next year's Commonwealth Games.
 A venue for the final will be confirmed in due course.

 Surprise package: Given Hearts' financial problems and lowly position in the Premiership, their second straight semi-final appearance has defied the odds somewhat but Greenock Morton's victory at Celtic Park earlier in the tournament was by far the biggest shock.